- Research Project

 - Keywords Rhino, Grasshopper, Parametrics, Wood, Panels, Architecture, Free form, Geometry, Wood architecture, Digital, Digital manufacturing, Gravitational Pavilion, Climbing wall

-Free-form projects using wood are often made of complex, individual components that are difficult to make, generating high production costs.
-As a result, the production of such complex forms needs to be simplified.
-In order to do this, the fundamental complex shape needs to be transformed into individual components that are easily producible at the digital project design stage.
+Free-form projects using wood are often made of complex, individual components that are difficult to manufacture, generating high production costs.
+Thus, the production of such complex forms needs to be simplified.
+In order to do this, it would have to be possible at the digital project design stage to transform the complex basic shape into an individual component that is easy to produce.
 The challenge lies in achieving this simplification.

 The aim is to develop computer-based methods that enable complex wooden forms to be manufactured easily.
 To achieve this goal, the complex wooden free forms are broken down into highly simplified individual components.
-A complex wood structure can then be assembled from individual beams and panels.
+These can then be used to build a complex wooden structure from individual beams.

-More specifically, a user-friendly Grasshopper plug-in is to be developed for the 3D modelling software Rhinoceros.
-The new plug-in will generate simplified triangle-based production geometries on complex free-form areas which can be cut both with the CNC and a hand-held circular saw.
+More specifically, a user-friendly Grasshopper plug-in called Sawfish is to be developed for the 3D-modelling software Rhinoceros.
+The new plug-in will generate simplified triangle-based production geometries on complex free-form areas which can be cut with either the CNC or a hand-held circular saw.
 All angles and lengths required are displayed visually for manual cutting.